 When should I contact my GP?

 It's not always necessary to see your GP if you or your child have earache.
+Your local pharmacist is always on hand to offer help and advice on how you can manage the problem.
 The pain will often improve in a few days and there are things you can do to help in the meantime.

 You should contact your GP or local out-of-hours service if: